MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-office365.md

 ---
 # required metadata

-title: Add Office 365 apps to Windows 10 devices using Microsoft Intune
+title: Add Microsoft 365 apps to Windows 10 devices using Microsoft Intune
 titleSuffix:
-description: Learn how you can use Microsoft Intune to install Office 365 apps on Windows 10 devices.
+description: Learn how you can use Microsoft Intune to install Microsoft 365 apps on Windows 10 devices.
 keywords:
 author: Erikre
 ms.author: erikre